masyamandev/entity-array-compressor/README.md

 ## Caching

-If the same object is serialized several times it may worth to use serializer with caching suppurt.
-In this case when object is serialized for the first time it will be serialized only once and added to cache list, when it's aimed to be serialized for the next time then only cache id will be written instead of serializing whole oblect.
+If the same object is serialized several times it may worth to use serializer with caching support.
+In this case when object is serialized for the first time it will be serialized only once and added to cache list, when it's aimed to be serialized for the next time then only cache id will be written instead of serializing whole object.
 Good candidates for caching are Strings, enums and immutable objects.

 There are two basic caching algorithms.

 ### Simple caching

 Add tail caching strategy.
 When element is added to cache, it's added to the tail of the list.
 So, index of cached object remains the same until cache size limit is reached and object is pushed out by another object.
 This cache algorithm could be good for a small amount of different objects.

 Here is an example of using this cache:
 ```